draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 `--argo-git-charts-dir (string)`

-relative path from the repo root that will contain the folder with charts. (default "helm-install/charts").
+The relative path from the repo root that will contain the folder with charts.
+The default is `helm-install/charts`.
 This will be replaced within the ArgoCD apps definition files.
-If we look at the example above the correct value for this would be `argocd-projects/sysdig/helm-install/charts`.
+If you consider the example above, the correct value for this would be `argocd-projects/sysdig/helm-install/charts`.

 `--argo-out-dir (string)`